02. Current State: Austin State Hospital and Its Service Area

 Key Points – ASH Current State

-• In FY18 ASH operated at 252 beds including 30 beds for youth.
+• The Austin State Hospital must be replaced.• In FY18 ASH operated at 252 beds including 30 beds for youth.
 It is always at full capacity.

 • The structure and workflow of the hospital better supports long-term subacute care than acute stabilization or residential care.